neha-ajith/birthday/README.md

 # birthday
-The one with I coded with my final braincell.
+The one with I coded using my final brain cell.